sdc-china/IDA-doc/_posts/2018-01-15-pipeline-confuguration-PCtoPS.md

    ![][pipeline_pstops]

-2. Choose the snapshot naming convention ,then save the pipeline.
+2. Choose the snapshot naming convention then save the pipeline.

   ![][pipeline_snapshotnaming]

-2. Run the pipeline,you can see the snapshot is deployed from PC to PS side.
+2. Run the pipeline,you can check the pipeline build status.If sucessful,it means the snapshot is deployed from PC to PS side.

    ![][pipeline_pcdeployps]